-Throughout the year, University of Arkansas at Pine Bluff staff and students provide professional training and educational programming to faculty, staff and students on a variety of issues related.
+Throughout the year, UAPB staff and students provide professional training and educational programming to faculty, staff and students on a variety of issues related.

 Programs to Prevent Domestic Violence, Dating Violence, Sexual Assault and Stalking All students and employees within our campus community deserve to feel safe and supported.
-University of Arkansas at Pine Bluff prohibits the crimes of sexual assault, domestic violence, dating violence and stalking and works annually to provide you with education, tools, and resources to recognize concerning or harmful behaviors and strategies for intervening or to help others get the support they need.
+The UAPB prohibits the crimes of sexual assault, domestic violence, dating violence and stalking and works annually to provide you with education, tools, and resources to recognize concerning or harmful behaviors and strategies for intervening or to help others get the support they need.

-As part of these efforts, University of Arkansas at Pine Bluff provides primary prevention and awareness campaigns for incoming students and new employees as well as ongoing prevention and awareness campaigns for all Students and employees.
+As part of these efforts, the UAPB provides primary prevention and awareness campaigns for incoming students and new employees as well as ongoing prevention and awareness campaigns for all Students and employees.